GregorBiswanger/VSCode-json2ts/README.md

 ![json2ts Screenshot](https://github.com/GregorBiswanger/VSCode-json2ts/blob/master/images/json2ts.REST-URL-Support.gif?raw=true)

+###Configuration
+The extension converts the property names to lower case by default (e.g. "MyProperty" is converted to "myProperty").
+This behavior can be switched off by changing the value of the property "`json2ts.convertPropertyNamesToLowerCamelCase`" to "`false`" in the User Settings of Visual Studio Code.

 ### Contributing
 Feel free to submit a pull request if you find any bugs (to see a list of active issues, visit the [Issues section](https://github.com/GregorBiswanger/VSCode-json2ts/issues)).
 Please make sure all commits are properly documented.